pythonindia/python.org.in/_posts/2012-12-31-pythonindia-new-december.md

 **Events:**

-* [SciPy 2012][scipy2012] conference was conducted at IIT Bombay on December 27 - 29
+* [SciPy.in 2012][scipy2012] conference was conducted at IIT Bombay on December 27 - 29

 Happy new year!